ReCombine/ReCombine/docs-source/Effects.md

 ## Registering effects

 After you've written your Effects, you must register them so the effects start running.

+### Permanent global effects

-To register effects, add them to the `Store` initializer.
+To register effects that will process all actions for the entire lifecycle of the `Store` instance, add them to the `Store` initializer.

 ```swift
 let store = Store(reducer: reducers, initialState: AppState(), effects: [PostDetailsView.getPostEffect])